agileobjects/BuildableExpressions/docs/src/api/Building-Fields.md

 ```

 The `AddField()` method returns a `FieldExpression` with a `FieldInfo` property which can be used
-to include the field in other Expressions.
+to access the field from other Expressions.

 For example, to assign a field in a [constructor](Building-Constructors), use: